HostNine is one of the younger faces in web hosting, originally founded in 2006.

 Pros of using HostNine hosting

 HostNine delivered the goods in a few different areas, including pretty good page loading times and a refreshingly modern, easy-to-use website.

-HostNine delivered pretty fast page loading times, besting the rest of the competition by about 11.8% (785ms compared to 890ms).
-Their quick page loading times (unlike their uptime, which we’ll come back to) was also fairly consistent, posting above-average speeds every single month we’ve hosted with them.
+HostNine delivered pretty fast page loading times, besting the overall average of the competition by about 15% (756ms compared to 890ms).
+Their quick page loading times (unlike their uptime, which we’ll come back to) were also fairly consistent, posting above-average speeds every single month we’ve hosted with them.